 Freshcaller provides a set of curated reports to help you get started.
 However, if you want to create an entirely new report, you can do that too.

-Note: You can create a new custom report only if you have a garden or Estate plan.
+Note: You can create a custom report only if you have a Garden, Estate, or Forest plan.

 To create a new report: